ca-archived/NBULog/README.md

 ## Demo

-There is a NBULogDemo project included in the repository and can also be tried online [here](https://app.io/Yj1WIj).
+A demo project is included in the repository and can also be tried online [here](https://app.io/Yj1WIj).

 ## Features